roadrunner-php/laravel-bridge/README.md

 > Installed `composer` is required ([how to install composer][getcomposer]).

-> You need to fix the major version of package.

 After that you can "publish" package configuration file (`./config/roadrunner.php`) using next command:

 ```shell script